Rubyan/docker-redis/README.md

 The redis message queue that clients can connect to.
 Data is persisted in ./data

 ## producer
-a python producer that writes to the queue
+a python producer that writes a random word from the list ['space', 'tesla', 'cat', 'pi', 'minecraft', 'quake', 'mac', 'redis']to the queue and sleeps for 0-5 seconds

 ## consumer
-a python consumer that reads from the queue
+a python consumer that reads from the queue and sleeps for 10 seconds.
+There is a 0.05 change that the consumer crashes

 ## observer
 a python observer that counts the number of items in the list